Inflectra/spira-documentation/docs/TaraVault-User-Manual/Using-Subversion.md

 The Associations tab shows any artifact (Incident, Task, Requirement, Test Case, Test Set, etc.) that the log message references.
-See the next section for information on how to link a revision with a Subversion
+See the next section for information on how to link a commit with a Subversion
 Commit:

 ![](img/Using_Subversion_45.png)